MeGaXV/18P7423AgilePracticalExamination/README.md

 1. Create log in menu and pause menu UI
 2. Create a basic empty model of the Hidden Leaf Village
 3. Create a basic female and male character player model
-4. Create Sprint mechanic
+4. Create basic action mechanics (Dodge, punch, kick, jump)
 5. Create Music for the menus
 ### Sprint 2
 1. Create the first set of Characters (Playable and not playable) as stated below
-2. Create basic action mechanics (Dodge, punch, kick, jump)
+2. Create Sprint & Parkour Mechanics
 3. Create the first set of basic jutsu as stated below
 4. Create basic side missions (Delivery quests, and Gather quests)
 5. Create Background music for free roam